ivanursul/ivanursul/articles/java/openSourceCollections.md

   </tr>
   <tr>
     <td>Bag<&#xfeff;E></td>
-    <td>Collection that counts the number of times an object appears in the collection</td>
+    <td>A Collection that counts the number of times an object appears in the collection</td>
   </tr>
   <tr>
     <td>SortedBag<&#xfeff;E></td>